spiraldev/passport-local-token/README.md

 [![Tips](http://img.shields.io/gittip/pferretti.png)](https://www.gittip.com/pferretti/)

-[Passport](http://passportjs.org/) strategy for authenticating with a username and password.
+[Passport](http://passportjs.org/) strategy for authenticating with an authentication token.

 This module lets you authenticate using a token in your Node.js applications.
+It is based on passport-local module by Jared Hanson.
 By plugging into Passport, token authentication can be easily and unobtrusively integrated into any application or framework that supports [Connect](http://www.senchalabs.org/connect/)-style middleware, including [Express](http://expressjs.com/).